Cysteine: Dietary sources

-Cysteinyl is a residue in high-protein foods.
 Some foods considered rich in cysteine include poultry, eggs, beef, and whole grains.
 In high-protein diets, cysteine may be partially responsible for reduced blood pressure and stroke risk.
 Although classified as a nonessential amino acid, in rare cases, cysteine may be essential for infants, the elderly, and individuals with certain metabolic diseases or who suffer from malabsorption syndromes.
-Cysteine can usually be synthesized by the human body under normal physiological conditions if a sufficient quantity of methionine is available.
+Cysteine can usually be synthesized by the human body under normal physiological conditions if a sufficient quantity of methionine is available through the transsulfuration pathway.

 Industrial sources

 The majority of -cysteine is obtained industrially by hydrolysis of animal materials, such as poultry feathers or hog hair.
 Despite widespread rumor, human hair is rarely a source material.
 Indeed, food additive or cosmetic product manufactures may not legally source from human hair in the European Union.

 Some animal-originating sources of -cysteine as a food additive contravene kosher, halal, vegan, or vegetarian diets.
 To avoid this problem, synthetic -cysteine, compliant with Jewish kosher and Muslim halal laws, is also available, albeit at a higher price.
 The typical synthetic route involves fermentation with an artificial E. coli strain.

 Alternatively, Evonik (formerly Degussa) introduced a route from substituted thiazolines.
 Pseudomonas thiazolinophilum hydrolyzes racemic 2amino-Δ^{2}thiazoline-4carboxylic acid to cysteine.